Michael D'Antonio

 Michael D'Antonio (born May 11, 1955) is an American author, journalist, and commentator on CNN.
 He shared the 1984 Pulitzer Prize for Local Reporting with a team of Newsday reporters for their coverage of the Baby Jane Doe Case.
 He has written over a dozen books, including Never Enough, a 2015 biography of Donald Trump, and A Consequential President, a 2017 book on the presidency of Barack Obama.
-His book Mortal Sins was a 2014 Edgar Award nominee.
+His 2013 book Mortal Sins: Sex, Crime, and the Era of Catholic Scandal was one of five nominees in the category of "Best Fact Crime" for a 2014 Edgar Award from the Mystery Writers of America.

 D'Antonio was born in Portsmouth, New Hampshire, and graduated from the University of New Hampshire in 1977.
 He wrote for the Dover Democrat in New Hampshire from 1976 to 1977, and the Portland Press Herald in Maine from 1977 to 1983 before joining Newsday as a writer, where he worked from 1983 to 1990.
 He was also a contributing editor to Child magazine.